Ginolux/zoov_project/trip/README.md

 Starting and Stopping Services
 ==============================

-* To launch the trip service, from trip folder, run:
+* To launch the trip service, from the trip folder, run:
 ```
 $ python manage.py runserver
 ```